abought/abought.github.io/_posts/2020-10-17-yes-no-maybe-except.md

 layout: post
 title:  "Yes, no, and maybe (except)"
 date:   2020-10-17 17:06:25 -0400
-categories: javascript
+categories: javascript learning
 ---

-There are two aspects to mastering a language: deep insights, and a knowledge of its eccentricities.
-While this is a useful way to organize my own knowledge, I am always skeptical of those who think this is a good way to teach (or evaluate) someone else.
+When learning to use a new language or tool, I tend to organize the information into two pieces: deep insights, and a knowledge of quirks.
+But while this is useful for myself, I am always skeptical of those who think this is a good way to teach (or evaluate) someone else: it often leads to giving "the weird stuff" too much weight.

 Consider a brief JavaScript trivia question: